jo56/pedalboard-audio-studio/README.md

 1. **Upload Audio** – Drag and drop an audio file or click to browse
 2. **Add Effects** – Choose effects from the dropdown and click “Add”
 3. **Adjust Parameters** – Use sliders, inputs, or selectors per parameter type
-4. **Reorder Effects** – Use the up/down arrows to tweak the chain order
+4. **Reorder Effects** - Drag any effect header to reposition the chain order
 5. **Process Audio** – Click “Process Audio” to render the effect chain
 6. **Compare & Download** – Audition original vs processed audio and export
 7. **Save Presets (API)** – POST to `/presets` with the current chain to reuse later